 So your e-commerce store sells the best product on the market, but your order fulfillment process isn’t where it should be.
 If you’re not offering consumers a fast, efficient delivery experience, you could be losing out on business.
-When the order fulfillment process runs smoothly, you can increase your rate of repeat buyers and enable your business to grow.
+When the order fulfillment process runs smoothly, you increase your rate of repeat buyers.
+As a result, your business can grow.
 Whether you’re outsourcing your order fulfillment or fulfilling orders in-house, your fulfillment strategy needs to be top tier.

 What is Order Fulfillment?